wp-plugins/soundcloud-latest-tracks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin simply allows you to choose a Soundcloud user and display an x amount of latest tracks from that user using a nice lil' shortcode.
+This plugin simply allows you to choose a Soundcloud user and display an x amount of latest tracks from that user using a nice lil' shortcode or widget.

 == Description ==